stephenqiao1/CPEN455-Project-2025W1/README.md

 ## Introduction
 In this project, you will explore various techniques to enhance the performance of large language models (LLMs) on a spam detection task.

 Our target is to utilize a pre-trained LLM and apply different strategies, including zero-shot learning, naive prompting, and full fine-tuning, to classify emails as spam or not spam.
-The main examples we provide are based on bayesian inverse classification methods.
+The main examples we provide are based on Bayesian inverse classification methods.
 But you are encouraged to explore any methods you are interested in.

 ### Examples Provided
 1. **Chatbot Example**: